auduvignac/spark-iris/README.md

-# Spark App - Iris Data Classificatio
+# Spark App - Iris Data Classification

-This project performs classification on the Iris dataset using Apache Spark.
+This project demonstrates Iris dataset classification with Apache Spark and provides a practical guide to running Spark applications on a cluster.

 ## Run App Locally
 First, package the application